 All circulating items may be checked out for three weeks.
 All materials are due before closing on the date due.
 See Fines and Fees below for details on overdue charges.
 Items with multiple pieces (such as DVDs or CDs) must have all pieces together when returned.
-If a piece is missing, the item cannot be checked in until all pieces are returned.

 The library reserves the right to limit the number of items per subject each patron is permitted to check out as demand warrants.
 EXCEPTION: Resident card holders may only check out five items at a time and TMS patrons may only check out 12 items at a time.
 The library also reserves the right to deny a patron circulation privileges if s/he has developed a history of sustained abuse to library policy.

 The following items may not be checked out:

 1. Overdue main circulating materials: $0.25 per item, per day the library is open for the first four weeks, after which, the fine increases to $0.50 per day per item for the next four weeks.

 2. Overdue reserve materials: $1.00 per item, per hour.

 3. Overdue interlibrary loan material: $1.00 per item, per day.